Spinach and Ricotta Quiche

 I can’t get any spinach.
 Are there alternatives?

-I use baby spinach leaves in this recipe but it can be swapped out for similar leafy greens, silverbeet or chard makes an excellent substitute.
-There is no need to cook it separately, blanching with boiling water plus the cooking time in the oven is more than enough to cook it through.
+I use baby spinach leaves in this recipe, but similar leafy greens can be substituted.
+Silverbeet or chard makes an excellent substitute.
+There is no need to cook it separately.
+Blanching with boiling water and the cooking time in the oven are more than enough to cook it through.

-How do I stop my filo pastry drying out?
+How do I stop my filo pastry from drying out?

-After you have used filo pastry a few times you’ll find it quick and easy to work with.
-While you are unsure, it is a good idea to keep the pile of filo sheets under a damp tea towel while you are fitting the buttered one into the pan, this stops it from drying out.
+After you have used filo pastry a few times, you’ll find it quick and easy to work with.
+If you are unsure, it is a good idea to keep the pile of filo sheets under a damp tea towel while you are fitting the buttered one into the pan; this stops it from drying out.

 How long will Spinach and Ricotta Quiche keep?